brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-10-android-phones-are-clearly-the-future.md

----
-layout: post
-title: Android phones are clearly the future
+# Android phones are clearly the future
----

 Many technologists believe that mobile technology is going to take over our lives in the near future.